HyperviewHQ/hyperview_docs/documentation/product/auto-discovery/topics/setting-up-data-collectors.md

 - Container repository API: https://hvpublic.azurecr.io
 - Container repository data endpoint: https://hvpublic.westus2.data.azurecr.io

 Please make sure these are in communication allow lists if applicable or required by your network security policy.
+The container repository endpoints are used by both the Docker and the Podman deployments.

 ### Data Collector to assets